manishvbn/sync-react-may23/README.md

 # sync-react-may23
- React with Redux TRaining for Synechron
+ React with Redux Training for Synechron